Seaton Delaval Hall: Legend

 As with many big old houses, Seaton Delaval Hall is alleged to have a ghost.
 According to family biographer Francis Askham:

 There is a first-floor window on the North front of Seaton Delaval where, so it would seem from one particular part of the forecourt, a white-clad figure is standing.
 This, according to legend, is the White Lady, a girl who fell in love with the Delaval heir and died of a broken heart because the marriage was forbidden.

-Closures

-Seaton Delaval Hall in its entirety was closed to visitors in 2018 on account of building work.
-It re-opened on Saturday 16 February 2019, from Thursdays to Sundays only.
-In 2020 the Hall closed again to visitors on account of the COVID-19 pandemic.
-The gardens re-opened in late July to visitors who had pre-booked their tickets.

-In summer 2021 the Central Hall and Stables and repaved Basement, and the new Brewhouse Café, re-opened without the requirement to book tickets in advance.
-The West Wing re-opened to visitors in May 2022.
-A small stage has been erected in the former kitchen to mark the Delaval family's theatricality; other exhibits, such as a room with furniture hanging from the ceiling, commemorate their love of practical jokes.